spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

     }
     ```

-    Before moving on let's look at our configuration a little bit.
-    The `@EnableBatchProcessing` annotation enables Spring Batch features and provide a base configuration for setting up batch jobs.
+    The `@EnableBatchProcessing` annotation enables Spring Batch features and provides a base configuration for setting up batch jobs.
-    The `@EnableTask` annotation sets up a TaskRepository which stores information about the task execution such as the start and end time of the task and the exit code.
+    The `@EnableTask` annotation sets up a `TaskRepository`, which stores information about the task execution (such as the start and end times of the task and the exit code).
-    In the configuration above we see that our `ItemReader` bean is an instance of `JsonItemReader`.
-The `JsonItemReader` will read the contents of a resource and unmarshall the JSON data into Usage objects.
-The `JsonItemReader` is one of the `ItemReader`s provided by Spring Batch.
+    In the preceding configuration, we see that our `ItemReader` bean is an instance of `JsonItemReader`.
+The `JsonItemReader` instance reads the contents of a resource and unmarshalls the JSON data into `Usage` objects. `JsonItemReader` is one of the `ItemReader` implementations provided by Spring Batch.
     We also see that our `ItemWriter` bean is an instance of `JdbcBatchItemWriter`.
-The `JdbcBatchItemWriter` will write the results to our database.
-The `JdbcBatchItemWriter` is one of the `ItemWriter`s provided by Spring Batch.
+The `JdbcBatchItemWriter` instance writes the results to our database. `JdbcBatchItemWriter` is one of the `ItemWriter` implementations provided by Spring Batch.
-    And the `ItemProcessor` is our very own `BillProcessor`.
-To make life easier notice that all the beans that use Spring Batch provided classes (`Job`, `Step`, `ItemReader`, `ItemWriter`) are being built using builders provided by Spring Batch.
+    The `ItemProcessor` is our very own `BillProcessor`.
+To make life easier, notice that all the beans that use Spring Batch-provided classes (`Job`, `Step`, `ItemReader`, `ItemWriter`) are being built with builders provided by Spring Batch.

 ### Testing

-Now that we have written our code, its time to write our test.
-In this case we want to make sure that the bill information has been properly inserted into the `BILLING_STATEMENTS` table.
+Now that we have written our code, it is time to write our test.
+In this case, we want to make sure that the bill information has been properly inserted into the `BILLING_STATEMENTS` table.
-Let’s create our test.
-Update the [BillrunApplicationTests.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/billrun/src/test/java/io/spring/billrun/BillrunApplicationTests.java) such that looks like the contents below.
+To create your test, update the [BillrunApplicationTests.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/billrun/src/test/java/io/spring/billrun/BillrunApplicationTests.java) such that it looks like the following listing:

 ```java
 package io.spring.billrun;